 It’s readjusting often and not beating ourselves up for it

 “I love sharing my story.”
 Something I often say but my story is forever changing.
 Every day brings new growth.
 New waves.
 New chapters.
 New characters.
 New everything.
-And that’s one amazing thing about life.
-But sometimes we get so caught up in those new waves we think we’ll never make it through to a new chapter.
+And that’s one amazing thing about life but sometimes we get so caught up in those new waves we think we’ll never make it through to a new chapter.
 That our book has ended.
 My friend made a status the other day that really hit me.
-About not being where you want.
+It was about not being where you want.
 I’ve definitely felt this.
-I’m a single mom living with my parents… cmon now.
-Lol yet still over here blogging and dreaming big.
-But ya know when I saw her status it made me realize that I’m not alone.
+I’m a single mom living with my parents… c’mon now.
+Yet, I’m still over here blogging and dreaming big… but ya know?
+When I saw her status it made me realize that I’m not alone.
 And me and her probably aren’t alone either.
-Sooo, I need to ask.. have you ever felt stuck?
+So, I need to ask.
+Have you ever felt stuck?
 Like everything you’ve done has failed?
 Like you’re never going to get to the next chapter?
 Like you’re not where you want to be?
 Have you compared yourself?

 Well, you aren’t alone.

 - Continue to refocus as many times as you need to